nagygr/rustman/rust.md

 >
 >	These paths are valid for Arch Linux and Manjaro.
 On other systems these
 >	tools might be located elsewhere.
+>
+>   Also note, that in earlier versions the file was called `~/.cargo/config`
+>   but it was renamed to reflect the format and now a compiler warning is
+>   issued if the extension is missing.

 # Working with projects